Steepest Descent on Affine-Conic Representable Manifolds with Boundary via Dual Ascent

 [Technical Report for CVPR’s 2nd MMFM Challenge] This report presents Multimodal Structured Generation, a general framework which constrains the output logits of frozen Multimodal Foundation Models to force them to reason before responding with structured outputs that downstream APIs can parse and use.
 This approach achieved the second highest score in the hidden test set for Phase 2 and third highest overall in the 2nd Multimodal Foundation Models Challenge hosted by the Computer Vision and Pattern Recognition (CVPR) conference.

 A minimal implementation of Flash Attention 1 & 2 in just ~350 lines of CUDA code.
-This is still a work-in-progress, but the ultimate goal is to implement the various variations of Hyperbolic Attention in CUDA.

 [IEEE 7th International Conference on Multimedia Information Processing and Retrieval (MIPR) 2024] This paper presents Retrieval Augmented Structured Generation (RASG), a novel general framework for Business Document Information Extraction that achieves state of the art (SOTA) results on both Key-Information Extraction (KIE) and Line Items Recognition (LIR).